 In what was likely part of an addle-brained plan to escape, Harrington tried to rob the town’s general store, and engaged in a point-blank shootout with the store’s clerk.
 About this time Sheriff Dillingham arrived with a trio of deputies, one of whom was his son, Henry.
-As the lawmen approached the store, Harrington met the sheriff at the entrance.
-Shots were exchanged and Sheriff Dillingham was killed instantly.
+As the lawmen approached the store, Harrington met the sheriff at the entrance, the two men exchanged shots, and Sheriff Dillingham was killed instantly.
 As the murderous doctor fled toward his wagon, Henry Dillingham fired three times and Harrington fell dead in the street.

 Twenty-two year old Henry Dillingham was appointed to finish out his father’s term as sheriff.
 Thirty years later he would also serve as the United States Marshal for the Western District of Missouri

 Sheriff John Dillingham’s eventful career and the tragic events leading up to his death are detailed in Chapter 8 of Some Gave All.